 His appointment as Director of the Bern Ballet in 1994 marked the start of Martin Schläpfer’s intensive work as a choreographer and ballet director.
 In a very short time he transformed the ensembles he directed – the Bern Ballet (1994 to 1999), ballettmainz (1999 to 2009) and the Ballett am Rhein Düsseldorf Duisburg (2009 to 2020) – into companies each having a distinctive style of their own, as confirmed by accolades in the international press, multiple awards and huge popularity with audiences.
 For example, the Ballett am Rhein has been chosen as »company of the year« four times in succession between 2013 and 2017 by the critics’ survey carried out by the magazine tanz, as well as thrilling audiences not only on its two home platforms in Düsseldorf and Duisburg, but also during international guest appearances in Europe, Israel, Taiwan, Japan and Oman.
 Since the 2020/21 season Martin Schläpfer has been ballet director and chief choreographer of the Vienna State Ballet.

-Martin Schläpfer’s choreographic works comprise almost 80 ballets which have been created for his ensembles.
+Martin Schläpfer’s choreographic works comprise more than 80 ballets which have been created for his ensembles.
 In addition, he has created world premieres for the Bayerisches Staatsballett München, Het Nationale Ballet Amsterdam and (in 2020) for the Stuttgart Ballet.
 His »Forellenquintett« has been performed by the Ballett Zürich, and a number of his works have been staged by the BallettCompagnie Oldenburg.
 With Jean-Philippe Rameau’s »Castor et Pollux« at the Deutsche Oper am Rhein he also directed opera for the first time in 2011/12.
 In 2012, Martin Schläpfer returned to the stage as a dancer for Hans van Manen’s pas de deux »The Old Man and Me«.
 In 2014 the Dutch choreographer created the world premiere »Alltag« for Martin Schläpfer as soloist.
 In 2017 he was guest choreographer and teacher at Canada’s National Ballet School in Toronto.
+In 2023 he was a member of the jury for the Prix de Lausanne.